YunoHost-Apps/jellyfin_ynh/doc/ADMIN.md

 The app can access YunoHost's multimedia directories:

-Choose one of the subfolders in `/home/yunohost.multimedia/share` upon configuration of your libraries.
+If you want to use them, choose one of the subfolders in `/home/yunohost.multimedia/share` upon configuration of your libraries.

 These directories are shared with other applications to facilitate files upload and management.